 In October 2004, a 3-month-old kitten (Felis domesticus) was adopted from the Society of the Prevention of Cruelty to Animals (East London, Eastern Cape Province, South Africa) and lived with its owner on a farm 23 km outside the city.
 It had been neutered and had been vaccinated at 10 months of age with an adjuvanted inactivated vaccine against rabies (Rabisin; Merial, Lyon, France), but no subsequent vaccinations were given.
 The cat spent most of the day indoors, but went out at night and returned in the morning.
 Unusual behavior was noticed in March 2006.
 It appeared dull and physically unbalanced and its pupils were dilated but it was not aggressive.
 The cat was humanely killed, and its brain was sent to the Onderstepoort Veterinary Institute for rabies testing.

-Direct immunouorescent antibody test with an antirabies conjugate cross-reactive with African lyssaviruses showed numerous and strongly stained inclusion bodies in every eld of impression smears of both brain samples.
+Direct immunofluorescent antibody test with an antirabies conjugate cross-reactive with African lyssaviruses showed numerous and strongly stained inclusion bodies in every field of impression smears of both brain samples.
 Isolation of virus was attempted by suckling mouse brain passage and cell culture (neuroblastoma cells; Diagnostic Hybrids, Athens, OH, USA); both methods were successful for the cat sample.
-However, neither method yielded an isolate from the dog sample, despite a lyssavirus-specic reaction in the original brain sample by direct immunouorescent antibody test.
+However, neither method yielded an isolate from the dog sample, despite a lyssavirus-specific reaction in the original brain sample by direct immunofluorescent antibody test.

 Subsequently, antigenic characterization was performed with a panel of 16 monoclonal antibodies to the nucleocapsid protein of rabies virus (Canadian Food Inspection Agency, Nepean, Ontario, Canada).
 Both samples showed reactivity patterns associated with MOKV (Table 2).